LaravelBA/route-binder/README.md

 is awful, and going `App::make(SomeRepository::class)` doesn't look that much better either.

 With this little package, your `RouteBinder` objects can depend on any `Service` or `Repository` layer of your application.
-Now, you could even test those binding by mocking the dependencies and expecting a call to your `find()` method on route resolution!
+Now, you could even test those bindings by mocking the dependencies and expecting a call to whatever `Repository::find()` method you use on route resolution!

 This may look like _waaaaaay_ too complicated a scenario right now, but trust me, you'll love it.